As the weather warms and the temperatures begin to climb, you might find yourself chomping at the bit to get outside.

 How CBDMEDIC™ Helps Relieve Eczema

 Eczema is a disease that causes red, itchy, flaky skin, so the number one priority is to reduce the painful symptoms associated with it.
-Topical creams and ointments made of high-quality, all-natural ingredients can help.
+Topical cream and eczema ointment made of high-quality, all-natural ingredients can help.
 CBDMEDIC Eczema Therapy Medicated Ointment is loaded with colloidal oatmeal (Active Ingredient), peppermint and eucalyptus oils to soothe and hydrate dry, irritated skin.
 Since oatmeal is rich in skin-enhancing vitamins, minerals, lipids, and proteins, it can improve red, dry, and rough skin for those with eczema.
 Meanwhile, the emollients like jojoba seed oil, beeswax, and CBD hemp oil help replenish your skin’s natural moisture so you can feel relief.

 Step into the Sunlight